jon-jacky/Piety/doc/analogies.md

 updating editor buffers and display windows.
 A task can include several *jobs*.
 More details [here](../piety/README.md).

+- **process**: Piety does not have processes, just tasks in a single address space.
+When Piety runs on a host operating system, the entire Piety session runs in a single host process.

 - **background task**: a task whose handlers are invoked by events that are not under the user's direct control, such as a periodic timer.